-Approved courses that meet the General Education core can be found at this section of the University College website.
+Approved courses that meet the General Education core can be found at this section of the Division of Undergraduate Education website.

+General Education Areas

+Core Communication, Two 6 cr.
+Courses:

+Speech

+9 3 cr.

+ntroductory Psychology 3 cr.

+3 cr.

+Science Elective (GE) Must have two courses rom one of the above 3 cr.

+College Algebra & Trig 3 cr.

+Life and Physical Sciences:Human Anatomy orHuman Biology I (GE)Human Physiology or 3 cr.
+6 cr.
-General Education Areas Core Communication, Two 6 cr.
-Courses: ---English Composition (GE) ---Speech Communication (GE) Cultural Understanding 3 cr.
-Elective (GE) Social Sciences -3 cr.
-Introductory Psychology (GE) Arts/Humanities Elective 3 cr.
-(GE) 3 cr.
-2n Arts/Humanites or Social Science Elective (GE)

-(Must have two courses from one of the above areas) College Mathematics (GE) (College Algebra & Trig Preferred) 3 cr.
-Statistics (GE) 3 cr.
-Life and Physical SciencesGeneral PhysicsHuman Anatomy or Human Biology I (GE)Human Anatomy or Human Biology II (GE) :: 9 cr.
+English Composition (GE)Speech Communication (GE) Cultural Understanding Elective (GE) Social Sciences - Introductory Psychology GE) Arts/Humanities Elective GE) College Mathematics (GE) Must have two courses rom one of the above areas) College Mathematics (GE) College Algebra & Trig Preferred) Statistics (GE) Life and Physical Sciences:Human Anatomy or Human Biology I (GE)Human Physiology or Human Biology II (GE)

-\Students entering the non-clinical track are not required to have a physics course and can substitute another 3 credit hours in life & physical sciences.

-Radiography This area is complete for applicants who have earned 55 college credit hours in radiography (Only 41 hours required for entry in the ultrasound track).
+Radiography This area is complete for applicants who have earned 60 college credit hours in radiography (Only 41 hours required for entry in the ultrasound track).

-Students who received their radiography education without transferable university credit and who have full credentials in radiography (ARRT) may be awarded credit for their credentials and experience and/or may petition to test out of professional radiography courses.
+Students who received their radiography education without transferable university credit and who have full credentials in radiography (ARRT) will be awarded 40 credits for their credential.
 A copy of the Special Credit Policy is available upon request.
 Each applicant will be evaluated individually.

-Students must select additional courses in radiography or in areas that support, complement, or extend their radiography background if they lack 40 semester hours of earned college credit in radiography.
+Students must select additional courses in radiography or in areas that support, complement, or extend their radiography background if the semester hours don't meet the 90 credit hour admission criteria.